Know Your Legal Resources When Charged With Assault And Battery

 Such violent crimes are taken seriously and usually involve a prison term and high (or no) bail.
 While the case is pending, you may become the subject of an injunction (restraining order).
-The stakes are much higher in violent crimes than in almost any other type of criminal charges.
+The stakes are much higher in violent crimes than in almost any other type of criminal charge.

-You only have one chance to hire the right attorney to defend you your assault and battery charges.
+You only have one chance to hire the right attorney to defend you against your assault and battery charges.
 Call Janet E. Johnson, P.A., now for a free initial consultation: 904-820-3455.
 You can also reach out online.